PennyLaneAI/catalyst/doc/dev/autograph.rst

 defined **outside** the qjit-compiled function.
 If it is defined within the qjit-compiled function, it will continue to be converted with Autograph.

-In addition, Autograph can also be disabled for all externally defined functions within a qjit-compiled function via the context manager syntax:
+In addition, Autograph can also be disabled for all externally defined functions called within a qjit-compiled function via the context manager syntax:

 .. code-block:: python